-If a mistake like this is identified, the ATO is likely to review the entire period that the car was owned by the business.
+If a mistake like this is identified, the ATO is likely to review the entire period that the car was owned by the business and also audit any other benefits identified.

 Lodging an FBT return would limit the length of time the ATO can audit to three years.

 Another common mistake is not maintaining a register of which employees are the recipient of meal entertainment benefits.
 Not all meal entertainment benefits are treated the same which is why maintaining a register is vital.

 For example, you have two employees, Rick & Morty.
 Rick's job is to go out and impress current and potential clients at various social events where food and drink is consumed.
 Morty's role on the other hand is to remain in the office and complete the projects that Rick wins.
 At the year-end social function, the food and drink that is consumed by Rick will not qualify as exempt meal entertainment, however, the food and drink consumed by Morty will be exempt.
 Without the records to confirm who received meal entertainment benefits, and absence of a completed FBT return, the ATO has unlimited scope to audit your records for liabilities.
+Please note that the above example assumes use of the Actual Method for valuing Meal Entertainment.
+The Minor Benefits and On Premises exemptions are not available under the 50/50 Valuation Method.

-The ATO has signalled that there will be an increased focus on FBT this year, so if you would like to limit the ATO's ability to retrospectively launch an audit on your business, please contact your advisor at Concepts & Results today.
+The ATO has signalled that there will be an increased focus on FBT this year, so if you would like to limit the ATO's ability to retrospectively launch an audit on your business, please contact your advisor at CONCEPTS & RESULTS today.